 MIME type versus DOCTYPE

-Before HTML5, the two syntaxes were defined by two separate specifications: HTML 4.01 and XHTML 1.0.
+Before HTML5, the two separate specifications defined the two syntaxes (HTML 4.01 and XHTML 1.0).
 According to the XHTML1 standard, you could use XHTML by declaring a special DOCTYPE.
 However, no browsers have ever implemented this, and the HTML5 standard has reversed the decision.
 If your page is sent as

 text/html, you are not using XHTML.

 Instead, the proper MIME type must be present in the

 Content-Type HTTP header.
 If you only put the MIME type into an HTML meta tag like

 <meta http-equiv=…>, it will be ignored and treated like

 If you serve your pages as

 text/html and believe that you are writing XHTML, you may face several problems, as described in these articles:

 - No to XHTML an excellent article from Spartanicus